 Most of us may think that all mosquitoes suck blood and that blood is their only source of food.
 Actually, nothing of this is true.
-First of all, not all mosquitoes suck blood, but only female mosquitoes (and not of all species for that matter), male mosquitoes don’t have specific mouthparts to pierce skin and access blood vessels, so they couldn’t suck blood if they wanted to.
+First of all, not all mosquitoes suck blood, but only female mosquitoes (and not of all species for that matter), male mosquitoes don’t have specific mouthparts to pierce the skin and access blood vessels, so they couldn’t suck blood if they wanted to.
 And second, blood is not the primary source of food for female mosquitoes, as they feed on the nectar of plants to get sugar that they need for energy.
-In this article we look at the primary feeding habits of male and female mosquitoes.
+In this article, we find out what do mosquitoes eat and look at the primary feeding habits of male and female mosquitoes.

 This is the reason why male mosquitoes don’t bite humans, they simply don’t need our blood, because they don’t lay eggs.
 So naturally male mosquitoes don’t have the mouthparts needed to pierce a human skin and suck blood.

 Both male and female mosquitoes need energy to fly, reproduce and live.
-Although female mosquitoes can take some energy from the blood they suck, it is not enough, so they, similar as male mosquitoes, need to seek for other foods that will give them energy.
-The foods mosquitoes eat to get energy in form of a sugar are nectar from plants, fruit juices, honey dew and other natural juices that are filled with sugars.
-The sugary liquids are stored in the abdomen of a mosquito, for female mosquitoes stored separately from blood.
-This is why some mosquito species can live in areas closer to north, where there are very small number of people and animals, just by sucking nectar out of flowers and plants found in these areas.
-Different mosquito species use different plants to feed from, similar as not all mosquitoes bite humans.
+Although female mosquitoes can take some energy from the blood they suck, it is not enough, so they, similar to male mosquitoes, need to seek for other foods that will give them energy.
+The foods mosquitoes eat to get energy in form of a sugar are nectar from plants, fruit juices, honeydew and other natural juices that are filled with sugars.
+The sugary liquids are stored in the abdomen of a mosquito, for female mosquitoes stored separately from the blood.
+This is why some mosquito species can live in areas closer to the north, where there is very small number of people and animals, just by sucking nectar out of flowers and plants found in these areas.
+Different mosquito species use different plants to feed on, similarly to the fact that not all mosquitoes bite humans.

-A male mosquito have a much shorter lifespan than a female mosquito.
+A male mosquito has a much shorter lifespan than a female mosquito.
 Male mosquitoes live approx. 1 week, while female mosquitoes can live over a month and some species can even hibernate during a winter to continue the population in the next spring.
 This is why female mosquitoes need more energy from sugar than male mosquitoes to live.
-Also, before hibernating female mosquitoes eat more sugars to store more energy, so they can live throughout the cold weather without need for food.
+Also, before hibernating female mosquitoes eat more sugars to store more energy, so they can live throughout the cold weather without needing food.

-Mosquitoes need food also while developing in larvae stage, when they are in water.
-They feed from microscopic organic particles such as bacterias and plants.
+Mosquitoes need food also while developing in the larval stage when they are in the water.
+They feed on microscopic organic particles such as bacterias and plants.
 Mosquitoes do not feed in pupae development stage.